|

 do, do it with thy might”.

-Thoroughly frank, and ingenuous in his own character, he had little
+Thoroughly frank, and ingenuous in his own character, he had little patience

-politics or religion, but believed with honest Robbie Burns,
+or religion, but believed with honest Robbie Burns,

 “That rank is but the guinea’s stamp